Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description starts with 'Search ground transportation', naming specific types (rideshare, car rental) and examples (Uber, Lyft, Hertz).
-This clearly distinguishes the tool from sibling tools like search_flights and search_hotels, which focus on other travel domains.
+The description explicitly states 'Search ground transportation' with specific examples (rideshare, car rental) and ties it to flight arrivals.
+It clearly distinguishes from sibling tools like search_flights and search_hotels.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.